 New Pronouncements: In June 2017, the GASB issued Statement No. 87, Leases.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2020.

-The District is currently analyzing the impact of the required implementation of this new statement.
+The District does not believe the impact of this new pronouncement will have a material effect on the financial statements.